ENTP vs INTP – Key Differences between these Two Personalities

 INTPs’ interests tend to be focused on a few specific areas.

-ENTPs usually want nothing to do with tradition and are most happy when they arrange their lives in a way that works for themselves and for themselves only.
+ENTPs usually want nothing to do with tradition and are most happy when they only arrange their lives in a way that works for themselves and themselves.

-INTPs prefer a rational structure to their lives and will generally be more traditional than an ENTP.
+INTPs prefer a rational structure to their lives and will generally be more traditional than ENTP.

 Can you stay on task?